perkd/loopback-datasource-juggler/docs/multitenant/README.md

 When updating this documentation:

 1. **Verify Against Implementation**: Ensure all examples and API descriptions match the actual code
-2. **Run Validation Tests**: Execute `npm test test/documentation-validation.test.js` to verify accuracy
+2. **Run Validation Tests**: Execute `yarn test test/documentation-validation.test.js` to verify accuracy
 3. **Update Tests**: Add new validation tests for any new documented features
 4. **Maintain Accuracy**: Avoid aspirational claims - document what is actually implemented